 I had two choices.
 I could wait for the energy to subside, thus negating the power of the bide attack, or I could finish Onix before it released the energy.
 I hated waiting.

 “Okay, we’ll need something with a little more power.
 Water gun!”
 My Squirtle dashed across the field, bouncing off of boulders until it was in close proximity to the beast, and then blasted it with a powerful spout of water from its mouth.
 “Finish it before it unleashes the power!”

 Onix shuddered and winced under the barrage of water, but didn’t react.
-The energy that it was relying on to win was also stopping it from defending itself.
+The storing of energy that it was relying on to win was also stopping it from defending itself.
 At least, for now.

 Showing the ingenuity that I was lacking in my nervousness, Rainer leapt forward at its opponent and crawled up the rock-snake’s chest until it pulled itself up onto the monster’s nose.
 Without stopping for breath, my Squirtle blasted Onix right between the eyes with yet another powerful water gun.
 This proved to be too much for the rock-type.
-It roared and shook its head, causing Rainer to jump off and land gracefully on the ground, before it finally slumped to the ground in defeat.
+It roared and shook its head, causing Rainer to fly off and tumble onto the gravel.

-Even the referee seemed shocked.
+The referee blew his whistle three times.
 “Onix is unable to battle.
 Brock is out of useable Pokémon, the victory goes to the challenger!”
-He blew his whistle one last time.

 It took me a second to realize what had happened.
 I was in shock, complete and utter disbelief.
 I had won!
 Had I cheated?
 I must have, it couldn’t be possible for a beginner like me to win his first gym battle.
 But I hadn’t!
 I had won fair and square!